Gove Saulsbury

-Gove Saulsbury (May 29, 1815 – July 31, 1881) was an American physician and politician from Dover, in Kent County, Delaware.
-He was a member of the Democratic Party, and he served in the Delaware General Assembly and as Governor of Delaware.
-He led opposition to civil rights for African Americans in Delaware.
+Gove Saulsbury (May 29, 1815 – July 31, 1881) was an American medical doctor and politician from Dover, in Kent County, Delaware.
+He was a member of the Democratic Party, and he served in the Delaware General Assembly and as Governor of Delaware from 1865 to 1871.
+He led opposition to civil rights for African Americans in Delaware during the Reconstruction era.

 Early life and career

 Saulsbury was born in Mispillion Hundred, Kent County, Delaware, son of William, the then-sheiff of Kent County, and Margaret Ann Smith Saulsbury.
 His father was a descendant of the Salusbury Family of Wales but changed the spelling of the name after the American Revolution due to his family's loyalist sympathies.
 He was the older brother of U.S. Senators Willard Saulsbury, Sr., and Eli Saulsbury, and he had two brothers with unknown names.
-He was also the uncle of U.S. Senator Willard Saulsbury, Jr. According to a local Caroline County history, Gove and his brothers attended the Chinquapin School in Burrsville.
-Gove later attended Delaware College in Newark, and he taught there for a short amount of time.
+He was also the uncle of U.S. Senator Willard Saulsbury, Jr. Gove later attended Delaware College in Newark, and he taught there for a short amount of time.
 He later graduated from the University of Pennsylvania Medical School in 1842 and established a practice at Dover.
 On November 1st, 1848, he married Rosina Jane Smith and had five children: Margaret, Olivia Smith, Rosa, Gove, and William.
-Saulsbury was a medical doctor and lived at the northwest corner of the Green in Dover.
 He and his family were members of the Methodist Church.
 Saulsbury's choice of religious denomination sparked some controversy within the family as both of his brothers were staunch Episcopalians.
 In 1861 he was President of the Delaware Medical Society.